 It also helps to store folic acid in the red blood platelets.
 Typical deficiency symptoms are, for example, anemia.
 You can find vitamin B12, for example, in herring or salmon, camembert and fermented vegetables such as sauerkraut and algae.

 This vitamin is one of the few that the body can store independently for years.
-The amounts here are in the microgram range.
+The quantities here are in the microgram range.

 If you feed your child vegan, it could be problematic here, because Peta